Skip to main content

 Once something surfaces, I ask:

-“If I could say exactly how I feel about this—without holding back—what would I write?”
+“If I could say exactly how I feel—without holding back—what would I write?”

 I used to skip this step.
-And it kept me stuck.
+It kept me stuck.

-Just piling on the same input, never digesting it.
+I was piling on the same input, and never digesting it.

-Over time I learned: if I don't pause to explore the impact, I stay stuck in surface-level venting.
+Over time I learned that if I don’t pause to explore the impact, I stay stuck in surface-level venting.

 Step 3A: Pick Today's Leading Issue

-I look over what I wrote in Step 2, pick one thing that stands out, and boil it down to a single, specific sentence.
+I look over what I wrote in Step 2, choose one thing that stands out, and boil it down to a single, specific sentence.

 Examples:

-- "I'm irritable and grumpy because I haven't had a day totally on my own schedule in over two weeks."
+• "I’m irritable because I haven’t had a single day on my own schedule in over two weeks.”

 If I’m torn between a few things, I ask:

 I don’t need to get to everything today.
-I just pick one.
-Tomorrow, I can pick another.
+I just choose one.
+Tomorrow, I can focus on another.

 Step 3B: Explore the Impact

-Then I set another timer—5 to 10 minutes—and focus in on the issue I just tagged.
+Then I set another timer (for 5 to 10 minutes) and write only about the issue I just tagged.

 I ask myself things like: